QuarkNerd/blog/ceberhardt/_posts/2014-11-20-swift-initialisation.md

 }
 {% endhighlight %}

 One of Swift's rules is that you must initialise all the properties of a class before initialising the superclass.
-This avoids issues that can arise if a super initialiser calls a method which is overriden resulting in inconsistent state.
+This avoids issues that can arise if a super initialiser calls a method which is overridden resulting in inconsistent state.
 For a simple illustration of the issue, take a look at [this gist](https://gist.github.com/qnoid/1499fb8e0e344f706e00).

 OK ... so let's shift it before the super.init call: